googleapis/nodejs-bigquery/MIGRATING.md

 getModel();
 ```

-#### List
+#### List models

 ##### Key differences

 * Client is [instantiated](#instantiating-preview-sdk-clients) with the `BigQueryClient()` method, not `BigQuery()`
 * Instead of calling `getModels` on a `dataset` object, we call the one of the `listModels*` functions using the `BigQueryClient`
 * In the BigQueryClient, there are [three options for every list method](https://github.com/googleapis/gax-nodejs/blob/main/client-libraries.md#auto-pagination).
 For models, there is `listModels` (least efficient, but supports manual paging), `listModelsAsync` (returns an iterable, recommended over the non-async method) and `listModelsStream` (returns results as a stream)
-* Any of these list methods take in a [request object](https://github.com/googleapis/nodejs-bigquery/blob/bebe6fb1a817542d2359a8abcff0d5756a1941ac/protos/protos.d.ts#L23205-L23218) that must minimally takes in the `projectId` and `datasetId`
+* Any of these list methods take in a [request object](https://github.com/googleapis/nodejs-bigquery/blob/bebe6fb1a817542d2359a8abcff0d5756a1941ac/protos/protos.d.ts#L23205-L23218) that must minimally take in the `projectId` and `datasetId`

 ##### Before